Tudigong: Temples

 A Tudigong Temple in Sheung Wan, Hong Kong.

 Tudigong temples are common across China, Tibet, Taiwan, Macau and Hong Kong.

 A shrine to a Tudigong within the entrance gate of Tai Wai Village, a walled village of Hong Kong.

-In Chinese, Spirit houses are called 土地神屋 or Tudigong House, representing a link between the concept and the concept of a Tudigong temple dedicated to a landlord deity or a Tudigong.
+In Chinese, Spirit houses are called 土地神屋 or Tudigong House, representing a link between the concept and the concept of a Tudigong temple dedicated to a dizhu shen or a Tudigong.

 A notable example in Nuannuan District has two Tudigong temples next to each other for different Tudigongs.

 Many temples house small shrines featuring the image of Tudigong, which are commonly located beneath the main altar or below the house door.
-Many worshippers offer prayers with the intention of gaining wealth or maintaining their physical health.
-Tudigong is also traditionally worshipped before the burial of deceased individuals to express gratitude for using his land to return their bodies to the earth.
+Many devotees offer prayers for good health and wealth.
+Tudigong is also traditionally venerated before the burials to express gratitude for using his land to return their bodies to the earth.

 It is reported that the Hongwu Emperor of the Ming dynasty was born in a Tudigong shrine.

 During the cultural revolution, many Tudigong shrines were destroyed.
 However, many were recently rebuilt.